-- North Korea could have more than sixty nuclear weapons, according to analysts’ estimates, and has successfully tested missiles that could strike the United States with a nuclear warhead.
+- North Korea could have the material for more than one hundred nuclear weapons, according to analysts’ estimates.
+It has successfully tested missiles that could strike the United States with a nuclear warhead.

 - It has the world’s fourth-largest military, with more than 1.2 million personnel, and is believed to possess chemical and biological weapons.

 - Despite UN Security Council sanctions and past summits involving North Korea, South Korea, and the United States on denuclearization, Pyongyang continues to test ballistic missiles.

 The United States and its Asian allies see North Korea as a grave security threat.
 North Korea has one of the world’s largest conventional military forces, which, combined with its missile and nuclear tests and aggressive rhetoric, has aroused concern worldwide.
 But world powers have been ineffective in slowing its path to acquire nuclear weapons.